On this page you will find a summary of the things you can do with .NET Memory Profiler.

 Using Debug profiling you can launch the debugger and profiler simultaneously and get profiler integration in the watch windows (Watch, Locals , Auto, and debugger tool tips) – and you can collect snapshots while you have stopped at a breakpoint.
 You start debug profiling using the command Profiler->Debug with Memory Profiler in Visual Studio.

-irro By using the "Run unit tests under profiler" command, you can now easily run your unit tests under the profiler.
+By using the "Run unit tests under profiler" command, you can run your unit tests under the profiler (for a more intuitive way of running unit tests, we recommend that the CodeRush test runner is used).
 For more information, see the demo below.